Mr-StraightFs/flask_dash_app/README.md

 ## Introduction

-The Flask Dash Plotly Tutorial project aims to demonstrate the integration of Plotly Dash, a Python framework for building interactive web-based visualizations, with Flask, a micro web framework written in Python.
+The Flask Dash Plotly project aims to demonstrate the integration of Plotly Dash, a Python framework for building interactive web-based visualizations, with Flask, a micro web framework written in Python.
 By combining these technologies, users can create powerful and customizable data visualization dashboards within Flask applications.

 ## Installation